 Plátanos con Platino is also about twisting the representations.
 The series investigates Chocó, the region known and spoken of only as of the poorest and most violent in Colombia.
 However, it also happens to be one of the richest regions in the world in terms of its biodiversity, but the news doesn’t talk about that.
 Elsa Leydier is revealing Chocó’s luxuriance, a side less visible and often neglected.
 By doing so, she aims for breaking the consensual image of the Amazon region and, by the means of photography, gives it back the values it has lost.
 She joins the wonder of the poet Garcia Marquez who wrote in 1954 when he discovered this region: “If someone had the idea to sow a banana tree, the fruits would have grown loaded with platinum nuggets.”

 Brazil: System Error is a political statement against stereotyping.
 Using found imagery, she created glitches in it by inserting into their text code the invectives pronounced by Jair Bolsonaro during his presidential campaign in 2018.
 Read more about the series here

 Elsa Leydier discovered herself in photography after years of studying languages.
 She has graduated from École Nationale Supérieure de la Photographie in Arles in 2015 and moved to Brazil right after.
-Leydier is one of the finalists for the Encontros da Imagen Discovery Award 2020 and was one of the finalists of FOAM Talent in 2019.
-She exhibited Transatlántica in 2019 at Paris Photo, at the Biennale d’Art Contemporain de Lyon and at Galerie Intervalle who represents her work in Paris.
+Leydier was one of the finalists of FOAM Talent in 2019 and 2020.
+She exhibited Transatlántica in 2019 at Paris Photo, at the Biennale d’Art Contemporain de Lyon and in gallery spaces in France, Portugal, and The Netherlands.
 She won the Maison Ruinart Paris Photo Prize 2019 and is the winner of the 2019 Dior Photography Award for Young Talents.